mwnx/flashy-haskell/README.md

 matches whole `data`, `class`, or function blocks, and is thus capable of enabling folds for functions as well.

-It also comes with its own colour scheme that can be loaded by adding this line to your vimrc:
+It also comes with its own colour scheme, which can be loaded by adding this line to your vimrc:

 > colorscheme flashy-haskell-dark